Northington

 Northington is a village and civil parish in the City of Winchester district of Hampshire, England.
-It lies half a mile from the neighbouring village, Swarraton.
+It lies half a mile from the neighbouring village Swarraton, across the Candover stream.
 Its nearest railway station is at New Alresford, on the Mid-Hants railway line.

+History

+"Six hides at Northington" within the Micheldever Hundred were recorded in Edward the Elder's New Minster charter.
+Northington joined Swarraton parish in 1849.